 Jodie’s work as a composer and improviser explore the sounds of every day objects alongside traditional instruments.
 Her works are firmly situated in the realm of sound but sit on the edge of performance art.
 She also enjoys writing and improvising music as a composer-performer.
 Some of her explorations include prepared flutes, wearable sound objects, and musical toys.
 She has created participatory and site-specific works involving objects, and her performances as an improviser of objects have been presented by Made Now Music, Make It Up Club, and the Listening Museum, among others.

-Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and has been a finalist in the Carson Memorial Prize (Queensland), Seattle Flute Society Young Artist Competition, Tacoma Philharmonic Beatrice Hermann Recital Competition.
+Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and a finalist in the Carson Memorial Prize (Queensland), Seattle Flute Society Young Artist Competition, and the Tacoma Philharmonic Beatrice Hermann Recital Competition.
 She holds a Masters degree from the Contemporary Performance Program at the Manhattan School of Music, a Performer's Certificate from the Conservatory of Music at SUNY Purchase College, and a Bachelor of Music from Pacific Lutheran University where she was awarded both the Mary Baker Russell and James D. Holloway Memorial scholarships.
-She has held artistic residencies as a performer at the Bundanon Trust (Australia), Avaloch Farm Music Institute (USA), the Banff Centre (Canada), and the Bang on a Can Summer Institute (USA).
-Jodie is an alumna of the Hatched Academy with Ensemble Offspring (Sydney) and recently attended the 2016 Darmstadt International Summer Course for New Music in Germany.
+She has been an Artist-in-Residence at the Bundanon Trust (Australia), Avaloch Farm Music Institute (USA), the Banff Centre (Canada), and the Bang on a Can Summer Institute (USA).
+Jodie is an alumna of the Hatched Academy with Ensemble Offspring (Sydney) and attended the 2016 Darmstadt International Summer Course for New Music in Germany.